sambabhouria/gitHub-users-application/README.md

 * Typescript
 * REST API Github Users

 Has some tests, written with react-testing-library.
+Styled with sass modules.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.